GA-FrontEnd-Projects/intro-to-apis/README.md

 10) Change the endpoint for our search operation to Giphy's "search" endpoint.
 Clear out the GIFs that we displayed from the "random" endpoint call before adding the GIFs returned by the search call.
 The format of the data returned from this endpoint is the same as the "trending" endpoint.

 11) Explore the different configuration options for each of the endpoints in the API documentation and experiment with different values for each of the options.
 You can change the number of results a given call returns, which language to pull restults from, their content rating, and more.

+12) If you finish the above steps early, or if you would like extra practice on your own, try creating pagination links that navigate through the pages of search results.
+The buttons should be generated based on the data in the API response rather than being hard-coded.